Gene-Weaver/LeafMachine2/README.md

     <button class="btn" data-clipboard-target="#code-snippet">Copy to Clipboard</button>
     - You should see some blue text, and then a lot of information in the console.
     - If the run completes (usually after ~5 minutes) and you see a :grinning: then you should be all set!
-    - Otherwise, double check that you followed each step and reach out by submitting an inquiry in the form at <a href="https://LeafMachine.org/" target="_blank">LeafMachine.org</a>
+    - Otherwise, double check that you followed each step and reach out by submitting an inquiry in the form at [LeafMachine.org](https://LeafMachine.org/)

 ## Using LeafMachine2